-World Vision has started needs assessments in Vanuatu in the wake of Cyclone Pam's destructive path across the archipelago, but geography is hampering attempts to reach remote islands.
+It has been one month since Cyclone Pam carved its destructive path across Vanuatu, but geography is hampering attempts to reach remote islands.

 © 2015 World Vision Australia.
 World Vision Australia ABN 28 004 778 081 is a Christian relief, development and advocacy organisation dedicated to working with children, families and communities to overcome poverty and injustice.